 Q: What happens then?
 A: We will need some detailed input from you in order to provide detailed advice.
 If you are within range of Oxford, the best approach may be for you to come and see us.
-For how this works, please see our Initial consultation page.
+For how this works, please see our Meetings page.
 Otherwise we can advise on the basis of written details — please see our Written advice page.

 Q: What about advice over the telephone?
 A: We wouldn’t necessarily recommend this as a first choice, but it can work well in some cases.
 It depends on the nature of the problem, so please just let us know.

 Q: Whom do you advise?
 A: Many of our clients are private individuals or private organisations; but we are sometimes approached by local government and public bodies.
 We will always help if we can.
+Please see our Clients page.

 Q: How quickly can you produce advice?
 A: In urgent cases, within a day or two, though usually we would expect to respond within about a week.